 Reolink C2 Pro: Better Than Arlo or Nest?

-The cam can pan 355° and tilt 105° which is ideal for full scale room coverage, and at $99, it's a bargain compared to an Arlo Pro or other premium cameras.
+The cam can pan 355° and tilt 105°, which is ideal for full scale room coverage.
+At $99, it's a bargain compared to an Arlo Pro or other premium cameras.

 Worried about network stability?

 Well worry no longer because this model has 2T2R MIMO antennas that are compatible with dual 2.4 & 5 GHz networks.
 This will ensure max connectivity and plenty of range.

 - 24/7 Monitoring or Motion Recording (FTP Server, Micro SD Card, NVR)